Traveling to Jerusalem — 10 tips for first-time travelers

 When I traveled to Jerusalem in late March, I’d been looking forward to plenty of sunshine and warm weather.
-Instead, I found myself freezing cold, more at nighttime, and wishing I’d brought my winter coat.
-Yes, it can get that cold.
-A rookie error on my part, as the romantic in me had wrongly envisioned a Mediterranean/Middle Eastern climate.
+Instead, I found myself freezing cold, more so at nighttime, and wishing I’d brought my winter coat.

-3. Travel to Jerusalem – you walk a LOT when exploring the Old City
+3. You walk a LOT when exploring the Old City

 5. Jerusalem is safer than what you see on the news

 I’ll be honest with you: I was slightly nervous when I decided to travel to Jerusalem.

 Constant news about political instability, threats of terrorism and tension with neighboring countries would make anyone nervous.
 The reality however was completely different.

 Signs of normality — traveling to Jerusalem

 I never saw, or felt, any signs of tension, nor did I feel like I was ever in danger.
 Probably the most unnerving sight was seeing members of the Israeli army on public transportation with their guns.

 However, rather than for security purposes, the army members were just regular young people riding public transport.
 As with travel to any country, you should always remain vigilant, whether at home or abroad.